Carl-Chinatomby/img-search/Description.md

 ##Indexing Phase:

 ###Text:
-WHen an Image is uploaded, the title and the description is inputted.
+When an Image is uploaded, the title and the description is inputted.
 We use a hashmap to build a frequency table for all the words (except STOP words).
 We count title frequencies as double (Since a title match is more relevant that a content match of the description).
 This